unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 APISpark supports one-to-many relations for this purpose.

 To create a one-to-many relation, add a new **Property** to the entity on the unary side.
 From the **Type** drop-down, select the type of the entity at the n-ary side of the relation.
-Set the **maxOccurs** cardinality to '*'.
+Set minOccurs to '1' and maxOccurs to '*'.

 You will then be able to load a data element at the unary side of the relation, and load all the associated elements at the n-ary side of the relation automatically.
 Please visit the [Invocation](technical-resources/apispark/guide/publish/publish/invocation "Invocation") page to learn how to retrieve your entities via a web API.